kevinw/kevinw.github.com/_posts/2017-09-25-game-failures-graveyard.markdown

 **Beware the rabbit hole.** Knowing how to program can help you make games, but it can also lead you down paths into the deep and alluring forest of engine tweaking/building/optimizing.
 It helps to know you can probably make any feature you want, with enough time.
 But it's also dangerous.
 Pick something interesting to build towards and do nothing but reach that goal.

 **Game-making is multidisciplinary (so give yourself time and the emotional leeway to branch out).** You need a lot of different skills to make games.
-I didn't even mention all the time I trying to make weird ambient music with different granular synthesis apps.
+I didn't even mention all the time I was trying to make weird ambient music with different granular synthesis apps.

 **Make something conceptually new, something with cultural relevance and something to say, something pretty, something smart, something funny, or something kinetic and crunchy and fun.
 But maybe pick ONE of these at a time for now so you actually have a shot, u noob.** Enough said.